Bjenhamin4Alfredolvchenki/astro/examples/docs/src/pages/en/introduction.md

 **Welcome to Astro!**

-This is the `docs` starter template.
+This is the `docs` starter template MILANO.
 It contains all of the features that you need to build a Markdown-powered documentation site, including:

 - ✅ **Full Markdown support**
 - ✅ **Responsive mobile-friendly design**